-The following table lists the control persons of each Fund as of March 2, 2018.
-A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the
+The following table lists the control persons of each Fund as of March 2, 2022.
+A control person is one who owns beneficially or through controlled companies more than 25% of the voting securities of a Fund or acknowledges the existence of control.
+Shareholders with a controlling interest could affect the outcome of voting or the direction of management of a Fund.

-Percentage of Total Outstanding Shares of a Fund as Fund Control Persons Jurisdiction of March 2, 2018 Multi-Strategy Quality Return (MQR) Fund Charles Schwab & Co Inc San Francisco 40.97% International Quality Return (IQR) Fund Charles Schwab & Co Inc San Francisco 96.69%
+Fund/Control Person Jurisdiction Percentage of Total Outstanding Shares of a Fund as of March 2, 2022

+ACR Multi-Strategy Quality Return (MQR) Fund

+Charles Schwab & Co., Inc. CA 55.96%

+ACR International Quality Return (IQR) Fund

+Charles Schwab & Co., Inc. CA 90.64%